Developer-Autodesk/library-javascript-viewer-extensions/README.md

 ##Description

-Here is a quick description of what each extension is doing:
+Here is a quick description of what each extension is doing.
+Click on each extension name to test them directly on the [gallery](http://viewer.autodesk.io/node/gallery/#/home)

 * **Autodesk.ADN.Viewing.Extension.Annotation**